BLS map

 Dark green-black thallus (swollen when wet), crowded lobes and red-brown apothecia with smooth margins.
 Isidia usually absent but large when present and can appear lobe-like.
 Asci usually 8-spored, spores 3-septate to muriform, 17-26 x 6.5-10.5 µm.
 Micro photograph below.

 Similar: Collema tenax var. ceranoides, rarely fertile, ascending lobes.
-Collema tenax var. vulgare (very fertile with plumper lobes) is no longer a recognised variety.
+Collema tenax var. vulgare is no longer a recognised variety.

 Collema tenax